True Cost of Buying a Home in All 58 California Counties 2026 County-by-County Analysis: Mortgage, Taxes, Insurance & PMI

 3. Applied county effective property tax rate to full purchase price, divided by 12

-4. Applied county-average annual insurance premium, divided by 12
+4. Modeled the annual insurance premium from replacement cost and wildfire-risk tier, divided by 12

 5. Applied PMI at 0.55% of loan amount annually, divided by 12